marcorentap/preText/README.md

   civilization.
 In this paper, a perfect solution is introduced."
 ```

-For pure content files, much of the syntax can be left out:
+For pure content files, much of the syntax can be left out since it is treated as a simple section identified by the filename:

 ```
 // content.ptx